groc-prog/pyneo4j-ogm/README.md

 # Neo4j Object Graph Mapper for Python

 A asynchronous library for working with Neo4j and Python 3.10+.
 This library aims to solve the problem of repeating the same queries over and over again by providing a simple way to define your models and their relationships.
-It is built on top of the [`Neo4j Python Driver`](https://neo4j.com/docs/api/python-driver/current/index.html) and [`Pydantic 1.10`](https://docs.pydantic.dev/1.10/).
+It is built on top of the [`Neo4j Python Driver`](https://neo4j.com/docs/api/python-driver/current/index.html), [`Pydantic 1.10`](https://docs.pydantic.dev/1.10/) and [`Neo4j 5+`](https://neo4j.com/docs/).

 ## Todo's

 - [ ] Add more documentation
 - [ ] Add more tests
+- [ ] Enforce Neo4j version 5+
+- [ ] Allow dirs to be passed to register_models (will register all models found in dir and subdirs)
 - [ ] Add setting for automatic create/update timestamps for models, timestamps will be overwritten if also defined on model
 - [x] Make labels/type fallback a info log instead of a warning log
 - [x] Make internal ID available and raise Exception if a ID property gets defined
 - [ ] Add upsert-like functionality to find_one()
+- [ ] Add bookmark support
 - [ ] Add migrations
 - [ ] Add MIT license
 - [ ] Add some metadata to pyproject.toml before first release